 Day 1: Battling Up the Futase Ridge (10.5 km)

 Public transportation is the same as for the Mt.
 Kumotori hike.
 At Seibu-Chichibu Station make a beeline for Bus Stand 5 where 6-7 daily buses depart for Mitsumine Shrine 三峰神社.
 It is also possible to pick up the same bus at Mitsumineguchi Station.
 Get off at Lake Chichibu Bus Stop (50 mins, 760 yen).
 From the bus stop mosey across the top of the Futase Dam wall and along the road until you come to the distinctive A-framed Saitama University Lodge.
 Look for a sign pointing to the Oboragawa Suspension Bridge 大洞川吊り橋 and trailhead proper.
 The suspension bridge is 171 metres in length and one of two that span Lake Chichibu.
+It was completed in 1958 and the wooden tread renewed in 1990.
 As stated in this blog post there was once a walking path that circled around to the second bridge along with a detour to the Sawano waterfall 沢の滝 to the left, but has since fallen into disuse.